oVirt/ovirt-site/source/documentation/self-hosted/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

 * Prepare a new host with the `ovirt-hosted-engine-setup` package installed.
 See [Chapter 2: Deploying Self-Hosted Engine](../chap-Deploying_Self-Hosted_Engine) for more information on subscriptions and package installation.
 The host must be a supported version of the current oVirt environment.

     **Note:** If you intend to use an existing host, place the host in maintenance and remove it from the existing environment.
-See [Removing a Host](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#sect-Host_Tasks) in the *Administration Guide* for more information.
+See "Removing a Host" in the [Administration Guide](/documentation/admin-guide/administration-guide/) for more information.

 * Obtain the oVirt Engine Virtual Appliance by installing the `ovirt-engine-appliance` package.
 The oVirt Engine Virtual Appliance is always based on the latest supported Engine version.
 Ensure the Engine version in your current environment is updated to the latest supported Y-stream version as the Engine version needs to be the same for the migration.